Norrie Paramor: Producer

-Composer
+Composer and conductor

 In 1955, he formed Norman Paramor & His Orchestra and in 1956 they recorded one of the biggest-selling albums from the Capitol of the World import series, released by another subsidiary of EMI, Capitol Records: In London in Love, featuring the soprano Patricia Clarke, who was used in many subsequent selling albums.
-This became his trademark orchestral signature sound, and was featured on Autumn, Amor Amor, In London, In Love Again, Warm and Willing, My Fair Lady, and Moods, among others.
+This became his trademark orchestral signature sound, and was featured on a series of albums, including Autumn, Amor Amor, Emotions (1958) In London, In Love, In Love Again, Moods, My Fair Lady, Warm and Willing and The Zodiac Suite (1959) among others.
+Albums often featured his original compositions and those of Bobby Black.

 Paramor also composed music for films, including Serious Charge (1959), Expresso Bongo (1959), The Young Ones (1961), No My Darling Daughter (1961), The Frightened City (1961), A Pair of Briefs (1962), Two and Two Make Six (1962), The Wild and the Willing (1962), The Fast Lady (1963), Doctor in Distress (1963), Father Came Too!
 (1963), and My Lover, My Son (1970).
 He co-wrote the 1962 hit song "Let's Talk About Love" for Helen Shapiro.

 In 1962, Paramor was the subject of "A Tribute to Norrie Paramor" by David Frost on the satirical British television programme That Was the Week That Was for, the sketch claimed, taking undeserved songwriting credits and royalties, "writing ordinary tunes with ordinary words" and "[making] everything ordinary."

 In 1968, he was the musical director for the Eurovision Song Contest, staged at the Royal Albert Hall, the first to be broadcast in colour.
 He also conducted the UK entry that year, "Congratulations", performed by Cliff Richard.

 In 1970, he became the resident conductor for BBC Midland Radio Orchestra, a post he held until his death.
 In 1977, Paramor and his orchestra recorded with the Shadows for a final time, on the track "Return to the Alamo".

 Death

-Paramor died on 9 September 1979 at the age of 65, a fortnight after Cliff Richard had returned to the top of the UK Singles Chart with "We Don't Talk Anymore", his first number one single in more than ten years.
+Paramor died in London, England on 9 September 1979, at the age of 66, a fortnight after Cliff Richard had returned to the top of the UK Singles Chart with "We Don't Talk Anymore", his first number one single in more than ten years.
 Paramor and Richard had worked together professionally from 1958 to 1972.